mathielo/dst-dedicated-server/README.md

 Any OS that [supports Docker](https://docs.docker.com/engine/installation/#supported-platforms) can run the dedicated server.

->:point_up: Linux is the _recommended_ OS to host the containers for better performance gains
+>:bulb: Linux is the _recommended_ OS to host the containers for better performance gains

 This project was deployed and tested using **Debian 9**.
 Instructions will be focused on Linux - but it should be easy to adapt to any other OS.